wallarm/product-documentation/docs/latest/user-guides/settings/integrations/insightconnect.md

 # InsightConnect

-You can set up Wallarm to send notifications to InsightConnect when the following events are triggered:
+You can set up Wallarm to send notifications to InsightConnect.

---8<-- "../include/integrations/advanced-events-for-integrations.md"

 ## Setting up integration